 Is Online Right for Me?

 Online courses are not self-paced.
-They have firm deadlines.
-You might think that an online course will allow you to complete assignments at your own pace.
-However, online courses at CFCC typically have firm deadlines just like face-to-face courses.
-In fact, many instructors keep identical schedules in their online and face-to-face courses.Are you ready?
-Take the Readiness Assessment
+Online courses at CFCC typically have firm deadlines just like face-to-face courses.
+In fact, many instructors keep identical schedules in their online and face-to-face courses.

-1) Self-motivation and time management skills.
+- Self-motivation and time management skills.
 Although online courses are not self-paced, they do require you to keep up with a set schedule.
 In a fully online (Internet) course, this is especially important as you do not have regular face-to-face meetings to remind you of deadlines.

 - A computer with reliable internet access that you have access to every day.

 - Basic computer skills like typing, emailing, attaching files, and navigating file structures.
 Online courses assume a basic level of computer competency.
 If you have never or rarely used a computer before or simply don’t feel comfortable using new technology, you should consider taking a computer skills course before you move on to the Internet, Internet Synchronous, Blended, or Hybrid courses.